azure-ad-b2c/Scripts/GettingStarted/README.md

 ### 5. Create Custom Policy Keys

-In the [create your B2C tenant](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant) documentation, it describes that you need to create your token encryption and signing keys.
+In the [custom policy get started](https://docs.microsoft.com/en-us/azure/active-directory-b2c/custom-policy-get-started#add-signing-and-encryption-keys) documentation, it describes that you need to create your token encryption and signing keys.
 This isn't the most tedious job and doing it by hand is quite fast, but if you want to automate it, the following two lines will do it for you.

+If you **haven't** created these two keys in the portal already, you can create them by running the below command.
+If you **have** created them, skip this.

 ```Powershell
 New-AzureADB2CPolicyKey -KeyContainerName "B2C_1A_TokenSigningKeyContainer" -KeyType "RSA" -KeyUse "sig"